 Book Review: Jesus Calling by Sarah Young

 I first became familiar with Sarah Young’s book, Jesus Calling, about two years ago when the wife of a church elder (former church) recommended the book as a wonderful devotional tool, and said that it would be helpful for any believer at any level of maturity.
 I was struggling with a number of spiritual issues, so I decided to peruse the book to see if it would be a good devotional tool for me.
 When I started reading excerpts from the book, what I found was disturbing because each section was written as if it were actually God speaking directly to the reader.
-Not only did I find this to be, at best, presumptuous, but it also illustrated what I believe is one of the major errors in Christian pop culture: a low or distorted view of God that often results in an irreverent, flippant misrepresentation of his message to man.
+Not only did I find this to be, at best, presumptuous, but it also illustrated what I believe is one of the major errors in Christian pop culture: a low or distorted view of God that often results in a distorted view in the value and sufficiency of Scripture.
 I decided then that this book wasn’t for me, but I didn’t think much about it until recently, when I noticed how many people were quoting the book and recommending it to their friends.
-I decided that I wanted to do more detailed research to try and understand what was so alluring about this book and try again to determine if there was any value for me.
+I decided that I wanted to do more detailed research to try and understand what was so alluring about this book.
 What I discovered was far worse than my initial impression of the book.
 I learned that the author wasn’t simply attempting to use a clever, literary technique to make the book more personal to the reader.
 Sarah Young actually believed that these “devotionals” were direct, specific messages that she received (and continues to receive) from God when she quietly waited with pen and paper.
+When we see the following types of phrases or comments, a major red flag should be raised:

 The Sufficiency of Scripture